tslilyai/coq_scr/README.md

-# lyt-coq-scr
+# coq_scr
-Proving the Scalable Commutativity Rule in Coq: Try 2
+Proving the Scalable Commutativity Rule in Coq

 - model.v contains all assumptions and the definition of the implementation machine.
 - helpers.v contains all the helper lemmas